FREE SHIPPING ON ORDERS OVER $100

 Vitamins to support the breakdown of histamine

-There is also some evidence that DAO enzyme is dependent on vitamin B6, B12, iron, copper and vitamin C in order to function properly.
+There is also some evidence that DAO enzymes are dependent on vitamin B6, B12, iron, copper and vitamin C in order to function properly.
 Copper and Vit C play crucial roles in the function of the DAO enzyme, while B6 is a key cofactor that enables DAO to degrade histamine.

 Several studies have shown that vitamin B6 deficiency is associated with reduced serum DAO activity, which may correlate with it may influence serum DAO activity.

-One of the best ways to increase your intake of these nutrients is with a high-quality multivitamin such as the Methyl-Life™Chewable Methylated Multivitamin + Cognitive.
+One of the best ways to increase your intake of these nutrients is with a high-quality multivitamin such as a Methylated Multivitamin.
 This comprehensive multivitamin contains all the nutrients required for optimal methylation in the body.

 The research-based formulation includes methylfolate and hydroxocobalamin to promote your body’s production of glutathione, your most powerful antioxidant.